 Albany Hills State School is a disciplined school environment that provides differentiated teaching to respond to the learning needs of all students.
 Our staff respond to the particular needs of all students as a regular part of curriculum provisions including promoting positive behaviour.
 This involves teaching, discussing and outlining expected behaviour in and out of the classroom and provide opportunities for all students to demonstrate and practise positive behaviour.
-All staff reinforce the schools expected behaviour, providing the students with feedback and correction.
+All staff reinforce the school's expected behaviour, providing the students with feedback and correction and opportunities for practise.